 In connection with its initial assessments of whether to co-operate with authorities, companies will have to consider the implications of disclosing information about key employees.
 As noted above, US and UK authorities have indicated that co-operation will require disclosure of facts relevant to the misconduct of individual employees.

-These principles have been incorporated into the USAM and into the FCPA Pilot Program.
-Additionally, the ‘unequivocal co-operation’ necessary to be eligible for a DPA in the United Kingdom includes identifying relevant witnesses, disclosing their accounts of the alleged misconduct and any documents shown to them and, where practicable, making those witnesses available for interviews by investigators46 – together with ongoing co-operation with the authorities.
+These principles have been incorporated into the FCPA Corporate Enforcement Policy.
+Additionally, the ‘unequivocal co-operation’ necessary to be eligible for a DPA in the United Kingdom includes identifying relevant witnesses, disclosing their accounts of the alleged misconduct and any documents shown to them and, where practicable, making those witnesses available for interviews by investigators – together with ongoing co-operation with the authorities.

+When seeking a DPA, a corporate should consider liaising closely with the SFO, which may wish to undertake witness, or interviews, under caution, with individuals prior to corporate counsel doing so.
 Once the individuals have been identified to the government or prosecuting authorities it may be difficult, if not impossible, for those individuals to continue working for the company.
 A company may feel pressure to terminate the employee or place that individual on leave, which could have a significant impact on the operations of a business unit.
 Even if the company does not terminate an employee under investigation, targets of a government investigation are likely to engage their own counsel who may advise the employee to stop co-operating with its employer – leading to a ‘walk or talk’ decision.
 Depending on the nature of any employment agreement, a company may have to advance the individual the fees and costs associated with individual representation.
-Also, since 2004, the United Kingdom has imposed an extensive Code of Practice for Disciplinary and Grievance Procedures on employers, which sets out standards of procedural fairness that a UK employer should comply with if it takes action that will detrimentally affect an employee’s employment.47 (See also Chapters 12 and 13 on employee rights.)
+Also, since 2004, the United Kingdom has imposed an extensive Code of Practice for Disciplinary and Grievance Procedures on employers, which sets out standards of procedural fairness that a UK employer should comply with if it takes action that will detrimentally affect an employee’s employment.

 11.5 Privilege considerations